Semilinear elliptic equations with measure data and quasi-regular Dirichlet forms

 where $\|\mu\|_{TV}$ stands for the total variation norm of $\mu$.

-In the paper we are mainly concerned with equations (\ref{eq1.1}) with $L$ corresponding to a Dirichlet form.
+We are mainly concerned with equations (\ref{eq1.1}) with $L$ corresponding to a Dirichlet form.
 It appears, however, that a slight modification of the proof of the main existence result from Section \ref{sec3} yields the existence of a probabilistic solution of (\ref{eq1.1}) in the case where $L$ correspond to a lower-bounded semi-Dirichlet form.
-Although for such forms general regularity results similar to those of Section \ref{sec4} seems to be impossible, we find interesting that one can still define probabilistic solutions and investigate them by probabilistic methods.
+Although for such forms general regularity results similar to those of Section \ref{sec4} seems to be impossible, we find it interesting that one can still define probabilistic solutions and investigate them by probabilistic methods.
 Our results for semi-Dirichlet forms are given in Section \ref{sec5}.
 For corresponding results for parabolic equations we defer the reader to the recent paper \cite{K:JFA}.

 In Section \ref{sec6} some applications of general results of Sections \ref{sec2}--\ref{sec5} are indicated.
 In the case of Dirichlet forms we decided to describe in some detail four quite different examples.
-In the first one we consider equation (\ref{eq1.1}) with $L$ being a non-symmetric divergence form operator that is operator associated with local non-symmetric regular form.
+In the first one we consider equation (\ref{eq1.1}) with $L$ being a nonsymmetric divergence form operator, that is, an operator associated with local non-symmetric regular form.
 In the second example $L$ is a ``divergent free'' gradient perturbation of a symmetric nonlocal operator on $\BR^d$ whose model example is the $\alpha$-laplacian.
-In that case $L$ corresponds to a non-symmetric non-local regular form.
-Then we consider a symmetric non-local operator on some finely open subset $D\subset\BR^d$, which is associated with a symmetric but in general non-regular form.
-In the last example we consider the Ornstein-Uhlenbeck operator in Hilbert space that is an operator associated with a local non-regular form.
+In that case $L$ corresponds to a nonsymmetric nonlocal regular form.
+Then we consider a symmetric nonlocal operator on some finely open subset $D\subset\BR^d$, which is associated with a symmetric but in general nonregular form.
+In the last example we consider the Ornstein-Uhlenbeck operator in Hilbert space, that is, an operator associated with a local nonregular form.
 In each case we formulate specific theorem on existence, uniqueness and regularity of solutions.
 To our knowledge all these results are new.
 We also briefly discuss the possibility of other applications of our general results of Sections \ref{sec2}--\ref{sec4}.
 Finally, to illustrate the results of Section \ref{sec5}, we consider two examples of equations with operators corresponding to semi-Dirichlet forms.
-In the first example $L$ is a diffusion operator with drift term, while in the second $L$ is the fractional laplacian with variable exponent.
+In the first example $L$ is a diffusion operator with drift term, while in the second it is the fractional laplacian with variable exponent.